Power and limitations of distributed quantum state purification: Proof of Theorem

 \textbf{Theorem~\ref{theo:no-go_4_bell}} {\rm \textbf{(No-go theorem for four Bell states)}} \textit{For the local depolarizing noise channel $\cN_{AB}^{\gamma_1,\gamma_2}$ with noise levels $\gamma_1$ and $\gamma_2$, there is no nontrivial $2\rightarrow 1$ LOCC purification protocol for the set that contains 4 Bell states $\cS_B$.} \begin{proof} Note that arbitrary four orthogonal maximally entangled pure states can be achieved by applying local unitaries on the four Bell states.
 Thus, it is equivalent to proving there is no nontrivial purification protocol for the set that contains four Bell states $\cS_B = \{\Phi^+, \Phi^-, \Psi^+,\Psi^- \}$.

-The main idea of this proof is to show that the optimal $2\rightarrow 1$ PPT protocol is trivial, and since LOCC operation is a subset of PPT operation, we arrive at the no-go theorem for the LOCC protocol.
+The main idea of this proof is to show that the optimal $2\rightarrow 1$ PPT protocol is trivial, and since LOCC is a subset of PPT operations, we arrive at the no-go theorem for the LOCC protocol.
 From Proposition~\ref{prop:SDP_for_discrete_set}, the optimal fidelity can be achieved by the following SDP.

 where $Q_{A^nB^nA'B'} = \frac{1}{|\cS_B|}\sum_{\psi_i\in\cS_B}\cN_{AB}^{\gamma_1,\gamma_2\ox 2}\ox \cI(\psi_i ^{\ox 3})$ and $R_{A^nB^nA'B'} = \frac{1}{|\cS_B|}\sum_{\psi_i\in\cS_B}\cN_{AB}^{\gamma_1,\gamma_2\ox 2}(\psi_i ^{\ox 2})_{A^nB^n} \ox I_{A'B'}$.
 The noise channel $\cN$ is local depolarizing channel, i.e., $\cN_{AB}^{\gamma_1,\gamma_2} = \cN_A^{\gamma_1}\ox\cN_B^{\gamma_2}$.
 Since the input states are all maximally entangled states, according to Lemma~\ref{lemma:local_global_depo}, it is equivalent to replace the local depolarizing noise channel with the global depolarizing channel, which is $\cN_{AB}^{\gamma_1,\gamma_2}=\cN_{AB}^{\gamma'}$ with $\gamma' = 1-(1-\gamma_1)(1-\gamma_2)$.
 Obviously, the partial trace channel, is one feasible solution to the primal SDP, i.e.,